antimatter07/antimatter07/README.md

 Developer, Researcher, Problem-Solver
 ---------
 I'm a software developer passionate about solving problems with technology.
 I have a background in full-stack software development and AI research.
-In my previous company, I worked as a software developer where I was involved in every part of the SLDC from requirements engineering and front-end / API development and drove development to UAT and signifcantly enhanced user responsiveness of existing systems through solving performance bottlenecks in the backend.
-I also have a strong interest in AI.

 * 🌍  I'm based in the Philippines
 * 🎓  Education: BS in Computer Science (Major in Software Technology), [De La Salle University](https://www.dlsu.edu.ph/)